nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Give me one second here.
 I'm gonna undo this.
 I guess I guess he is.
 Oh, and still seeing better days.
 Yeah.

 Mhmm.
 Yeah.
 He's it is still up and he's still up and running, but, it's definitely, not, like a lot of the a lot of the mucus and stuff is starting to kind of fall away from the cube.
 It's starting to lose its shape.
-And Carsten, you're up.
+And Karsten, you're up.

 I'm up.
 Get him.
 Get him.
 Well, I know.
 I think you've seen better days.

-Carsten has as well.
+Karsten has as well.
 Yeah.
 I didn't say.
 I think he's had about 42 points of damage there.
 Oh, is he?

 No. This ooze is.
 Oh, I'm not on the ooze.
 No. You're not.